 - Ryuji Yamazaki of the Fatal Fury and The King of Fighters series kicks copious amounts of ass with one hand in his pocket (though he'll occasionally pull it out to attack, revealing he's carrying a knife in his other hand.)
 In his case it is not a self-imposed handicap but rather a sign of respect for a gangster who taught him everything he knows about the life.

 - Jhun Hoon always fights with one hand behind his back, and because he's a Taekwondo practicioner, he doesn't even use that.

 - Iori Yagami has the legs of his pants tied with a belt, and he still has an awesome footwork (have him perform a hard kick up close to the foe; he stretches his leg almost vertically but somehow doesn't pull his standing leg out from under himself), although in his case it's more of a fashion statement than an intentional handicap.

 - The first time you meet the Big Bad of SquareSoft's The Bouncer, Dauragon C. Mikado, he shows off by fighting with one hand chained behind his back.
 This does make him somewhat easier, but beating him just reveals that, like any self-respecting Corrupt Corporate Executive, he's got a Trap Door installed in his private suite.
 Later on in the game, he's shown to actually use the chain as a weapon, too.

-- Kuroda Kanbei in Sengoku Basara combines this with Epic Flail.
-He fights with manacles on his wrists, attached to a giant steel ball which he can swing around with ease.
+- Kuroda Kanbe in Sengoku Basara combines this with Epic Flail.
+He fights with the manacles on his wrists, attached to a giant steel ball which he can swing around with ease.
 A Running Gag is his failed attempts to remove said shackles.
 In fact, several of his attacks (including his Basara Attack) are actually attempts to break the manacles that fail.